IP Reference Kit for Startups

 Investors have put in around 33.62 billion dollars into the Indian startup ecosystem since 2014.
 Additionally, the pooling of half of that amount took place in 2017 ($13.7 billion) and the first quarter of 2018 ($2.26 billion).
 Hence, this staggering number stands proof that the Indian startup ecosystem is here to stay.

-A successful start-up means a great idea, or an initiative was executed in a relatively short period of time as compared to traditional business set-ups.
+A successful IP reference kit for startups delivers a great idea, or takes an initiative in a relatively short period of time in contrast to traditional business set-ups.

-Technology has fundamentally changed the way start-ups operate.
-Most of the start-ups are using state-of-the-art technology to find innovative solutions.
-Such innovations need funding for scaling-up of the prototype models.
-Before funding, investors look at various aspects such as the viability of a start-up business, scalability scope, the initial investment required, returns on investments over a period of time, etc. However, one of the most crucial one is the start-up’s IP protection and their overall IP strategy.
-[Explore our Service: Patentability Search]
+Technology has fundamentally changed the way startups operate.
+Most of the startups are using state-of-the-art technology to find innovative solutions.
+Thus, such innovations need funding for scaling-up of the prototype models.
+Before funding, investors look at various aspects such as the viability of a startup business, scalability scope, the initial investment required, returns on investments over a period of time, etc. However, one of the most crucial one is the startup’s IP protection and their overall IP strategy.

-The criteria for protection of each type of IP is different and is mentioned below:
+Furthermore, the criteria for protection of each type of IP is different and is as follows:

 |Type of IPR||Criteria for Protection|

 |Patents||1.
 Inventive Step 2.
 Novelty 3.
 Industrial Applicability|

 It’s incredibly important for a company to manage its IP wisely from a competitive standpoint.
 Therefore, startups strive to stand out in a market.
 In order to stay ahead, protecting and managing their IP is crucial.
 Managing IP diligently may take effort and investment, but it can be worth it.
 Hence, below are some of the advantages of being an IP-conscious startup:

 - It helps the founders and innovators safeguard their research and development efforts.

 - The threat of unfair competition and other copying minimizes with enforcement measures.